Pair trading strategy using reinforcement learning algortihms (PPO and A2C)

 From Experimental Frameworks to Comparative Strategy Analysis

-Afterwards, what I call phase 1 consists in the first conference paper, that as team we participated in.
-Details of conference paper below.
+• A second stage consists in a conference paper as result of proceedings of 11th Workshop on Engineering Applications, WEA 2024, Barranquilla, Colombia, where co-authors such Diego Leon, Javier Sandoval and German Hernandes presented this work.
 This conference paper helped us to identify some drawbacks in the first analysis.
-The main one, and I didn’t mention in foregoing paragraph was the arbitrary inclusion of technical indicators, given my experience in manual trading.
-It was simply an assumption.
-Nonetheless, and even our agnostic analysis of their influence suggested they could apport some support to the output, when phase 2 was performed, we realized they do not provide too much information to the model as we though once signal was changed.
-And was changed becase the last one in phase 2 makes more sense for mean-reversion assumption.
-This is widely used in the industry.
+The main one, and I didn’t mention in foregoing paragraph was the arbitrary inclusion of technical indicators, given my experience in traditional trading.
+It was an assumption that we expected to see an effect from.
+Our agnostic analysis of their influence suggested they could apport some support to the output though, when phase 2 was performed we realized the technical indicators do not provide information to the model for making decisions, as we considered in the experiment.
+(Quintero et al., 2024).

 I have to acknowledge that the work done by contributors of FinRL boosted our analysis due to they provide a framework to execute this sort of analysis.
 The benefit of being open-source is that we dive into the bowels of the library.
-We learned a lot as well during the process, given its interaction with gym library from OpenAI, among others.
-They have a good amount of agents, that I encorage you to read about here.
+From a technical perspective I can highlight the learning on different functions that describe RL agents and how small changes may introduce significan impact among them when learning; furthermore, the interaction with gym library from OpenAI, among others.
+They have a good amount of agents, that I encorage the reader to read about in here.

 Data